 Maintain a Safe Workplace

 Keeping employees safe is simply a workers’ compensation insurance best practice for employers, but it’s also a legal obligation.
 Federal law requires employers to provide a workplace that’s free of safety hazards, and that complies with standards created by the Occupational Safety and Health Association (OSHA).
-Some of the components of that safe workplace include:
+Some of the components of a safe workplace include:

 - Regularly examining conditions to make sure they comply with OSHA standards